Chart Color Schemes

 Bridgeman Downs's population is slightly older than the national pattern

 The median age in Bridgeman Downs is 40 years, which is higher than Greater Brisbane's average of 36 years and slightly exceeds the national average of 38 years.
-The 5-14 age group is notably over-represented in Bridgeman Downs at 14.7%, compared to Greater Brisbane's average, while the 25-34 age group is under-represented at 7.4%.
-Post-2021 Census data shows that the 35-44 age group has grown from 14.1% to 15.5% of the population, and the 25-34 age group has declined from 9.8% to 7.4%.
-Population forecasts for 2041 indicate significant demographic changes in Bridgeman Downs, with the 45-54 age group expected to grow by 44%, reaching 2,420 people from 1,685.
-Conversely, both the 0-4 and 25-34 age groups are projected to decrease in number.
+Compared to Greater Brisbane, the cohort aged 5-14 is over-represented at 14.7% locally, while those aged 25-34 are under-represented at 7.4%.
+Post-2021 Census data shows that the 35 to 44 age group has increased from 14.1% to 15.5% of the population, while the 25 to 34 cohort has decreased from 9.8% to 7.4%.
+Population forecasts for 2041 indicate significant demographic changes in Bridgeman Downs.
+The 45 to 54 age group is projected to grow by 44%, reaching 2,420 people from the current 1,685.
+Conversely, both the 0 to 4 and 25 to 34 age groups are expected to decrease in number.